Views of Richard Dawkins

 Richard Dawkins is an English ethologist, evolutionary biologist, and writer.

 Dawkins himself has stated that his political views are left-leaning.
 However, many of Dawkins's political statements have created controversy among left-wing and atheist communities.

+He simultaneously is a supporter for the British Labour Party and Liberal Democrats.
+He is a strong advocate for socially progressive stances.
+Additionally, he strongly supports secular policies.

+Dawkins is a vocal atheist, anti-theist, and anti-religionist.
+He criticizes Christianity and Islam in particular, believing both to be negative influences in the world.
+This has led to frequent debates.

 Political affiliation

 Labour Party

 Before the mid-2000s, Dawkins usually voted for Labour Party candidates.
 The party has often been described as social democratic.

 In 2009 Dawkins participated in a New Statesman project called "20 ways to save Labour", in which 20 public figures, including Dawkins as well as Germaine Greer and John Pilger, among others gave suggestions about how to make the Labour Party better.
 Dawkins's contribution was as follows:

 Stop toadying to Muslims and other "faith communities" as part of a general abolition of all religious privilege.
 Withdraw government support from schools that abuse children by teaching them they belong to a particular religion (as opposed to teaching them about religions and letting them make up their own minds when they are old enough).
 Abolish the automatic right of religious organisations to charitable status, and the automatic right of bishops to sit in the House of Lords.